emmaghl/QCP_7/README.md

 # Quantum Computer Simulator
 This python package can build, print and simulate a quantum computer.
-The simulated quantum computer can be chosen to implement dense (lazy and sparse?) methods.
+The simulated quantum computer can be chosen to implement dense, lazy and sparse methods.

 ## Python Version and OS
 Tested with Python 3.11.2 on macOS Ventura 13.1.
 See `Requirements.txt` file to see the python libraries and versions needed to run this code.
 The package should also run for Linux and Windows operating systems; the only reason why it wouldn't is that `PrintCircuit.py` clears the screen using the terminal/cmd when the circuit is printed in ASCII.
 This command varies across operating systems, however the package should account for this.